NYU-robot-learning/DIME-Controllers/README.md

 # DIME Controller
 This repository contains the installer and python wrapper for controlling an Allegro Hand attached to a Kinova JACO Arm.
 It is part of the official implementation of [DIME](https://arxiv.org/abs/2203.13251).
+The base repo containing all the information can be found at [DIME - Models](https://github.com/NYU-robot-learning/DIME-Models).

 This repository contains symlinks connecting to the following repositories: